World Cup 2022: What is the state of play outside of Europe in qualifying for Qatar?

 Qualified: Argentina, Brazil, Uruguay and Ecuador.

-Uruguay and Ecuador secured their spots at the World Cup finals on Thursday, joining Brazil and Argentina as the automatic qualifiers from the South American group.
+Uruguay and Ecuador secured their spots at the World Cup finals, joining Brazil and Argentina as the automatic qualifiers from the South American group.

 Uruguay beat Peru 1-0 and Ecuador lost 3-1 to Paraguay, with both teams on 25 points with one match to play.
 Peru are on 21 points in fifth place.